Create Redmine issues via email

 I'm going to let you digest that info and update here again with a list of recommendations I think need to be taken to get up and running with our install.

-#18 Updated by Dominic Giglio about 4 years ago
+#18 Updated by Dominic Giglio over 4 years ago